 Due to the small number of candidates for the May 2011 and subsequent administrations, these administrations were not equated.
 Scores were calculated such that the minimum passing raw score was equivalent to a scale score of 203.

-Table 2 provides the history of failure rates on forms of the QE administered since September 2006.
+Table 2 provides the history of failure rates on QE forms administered since September 2006.

 C. Score Reporting

 A sample PAVE score report and a sample diagnostic report are included in Appendix C.